Our Partners

 Southern Pines, NC 28388

-Champion’s the connection of needed community resources with schools and other sites to help young people successfully learn, stay in school, and prepare for life.
+Collaborate to Connect Available Resources for Education to Moore County and Surrounding Communities.
+Moore Buddies Mentoring - Champion’s the connection of needed community resources with schools and other sites to help young people successfully learn, stay in school, and prepare for life.
+Moore County Literacy Council - Works with others to significantly improve literacy in Moore County in ways that are measurable and immeasurable.

 Contact: Joyce Clevenger